 This page briefly describes where and when these customs controls can be organised in EU airports.
 (Note 1).

-For more information, visit this website's "Travelling in Europe" section.
+For more information, visit this website's "Travelling" section.

 - How do these controls operate in practice ?